MicrosoftDocs/win32/desktop-src/Intl/international-components-for-unicode--icu-.md

 Then you can call whatever ICU C API you want.
 (No C++ APIs are exposed.)

 > [!IMPORTANT]
 > If you are using the legacy import libraries, icuuc.lib and icuin.lib, ensure they're listed before the umbrella libraries, like onecoreuap.lib or WindowsApp.lib, in the Additional Dependencies Linker setting (see the image below).
 Otherwise, the linker will link to icu.lib, which will result in an attempt to load icu.dll during runtime.
 That DLL is present only starting with version 1903.
-So, if a user upgrades the Windows 10 SDK on a pre-version 1903 Windows machine, the app would crash.
+So, if a user upgrades the Windows 10 SDK on a pre-version 1903 Windows machine, the app will fail to load and run.
 For a history of the ICU libraries in Windows, see [History of changes to the ICU library in Windows](#history-of-changes-to-the-icu-library-in-windows).

 ![icu example](images/icu-example.png)